Aliases for HEXB Gene

 GeneCards Summary for HEXB Gene

-HEXB (Hexosaminidase B (Beta Polypeptide)) is a Protein Coding gene.
-Diseases associated with HEXB include sandhoff disease, infantile form and sandhoff disease, infantile, juvenile, and adult forms.
-Among its related pathways are Disease and Sphingolipid metabolism.
-GO annotations related to this gene include protein homodimerization activity and beta-N-acetylhexosaminidase activity.
+HEXB (Hexosaminidase Subunit Beta) is a Protein Coding gene.
+Diseases associated with HEXB include Sandhoff Disease and Gm2 Gangliosidosis.
+Among its related pathways are Sphingolipid metabolism and Lysosome.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and hydrolase activity, hydrolyzing O-glycosyl compounds.
 An important paralog of this gene is HEXA.